 Lombok is often an island that is overlooked and skipped in many people’s Indonesian itineraries.
 This island is Bali’s bigger neighbour that is more mountainous, less crowded and is still a surfers paradise.
 Think lush green jungle, towering waterfalls, epic viewpoints over rice fields and almost deserted beaches and you have Lombok.

 Sounds dreamy doesn’t it?
-If you’re the type of person who likes to get more off of the beaten track then skip some of the attractions in Bali and make your way to Lombok island.
+If you’re the type of person who likes to get more off of the beaten track then skip some of the attractions in Bali and make your way to Lombok island or even further to Flores.
 Though the island isn’t totally off the beaten path, far fewer travellers come to Lombok than Bali and it is home to the famous Gili Islands.

 I’ll be honest, Lombok was my least favourite island in Indonesia mainly because it cost more to get around and I didn’t find the locals as friendly as other Indonesia islands but this was my personal experience and I’m sharing details below so you’ll be prepared price wise.
 Many people rave about Lombok, especially if they’re surfers.

 Believe me, I think the island is well worth visiting if you love natural landscapes, trekking, waterfalls and beaches!
 But you’ll have to travel Lombok and find out for yourself.

 - 4 Indonesia Essentials